kai06046/data-analysis-tutorial/README.md

   * Can easily install if you use anaconda `conda install -c anaconda py-xgboost=0.60`
   * Or follow [this](https://github.com/kai06046/data-analysis-tutorial/blob/master/data-analysis-on-UCI.ipynb) if you are using Windows.

-## Usage description
+## Description
-Open [data-analysis-on-UCI](https://github.com/kai06046/data-analysis-tutorial/blob/master/data-analysis-on-UCI.ipynb) in github or download the file and run the script in your local.
+Follow [data-analysis-on-UCI](https://github.com/kai06046/data-analysis-tutorial/blob/master/data-analysis-on-UCI.ipynb) to develop your application or download clone this repository by `git clone https://github.com/kai06046/data-analysis-tutorial` and run the script and start coding in your local.